streuselcake/jslab/webserver-express/database-mongodb/readme.md

     mongod --dbpath=./data

+#### Shell 2.
+The database-client (mongo)

-Open a new shell, start mongo, connect (later use ctrl+ to stop):
+Start mongo and connect to the mongod service (later use ctrl+ to stop mongo):

     mongo --host 127.0.0.1:27017

+To show all databases that contain data use:

     show databases

-Operate on / create item-database "itemdb".
+To operate on or create an item-database "itemdb" if not already created use:

     use itemdb
     show collections